vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/21_THE_DOMESTIC_RITUAL/4_Studentship.md

 1 For the initiation as a rebirth, cf. Hauer,

-Die Anfänge der Yogapraxis im alten
+Die Anfānge der Yogapraxis im alten

 2